 - 1099-MISC: Used to report other income or rent paid to a landlord.

-- 1099-NEC: Used to report payments to individuals and businesses for amounts equal to or more than $600 in the year (services and goods).
+- 1099-NEC: Used to report payments to individuals and businesses for amounts equal to or more than $600 in the year.

 - Form 1120: Used to report income from a C corporation.

-- Form 1120S: Used for companies with S corporation status, this form should be filed separately from your personal income tax return.
+- Form 1120S: Used for companies with S corporation status.
+You should file this form separately from your personal income tax return before the tax deadline.

-- Schedule K-1: Prepared for each individual partner in a partnership, to be included with their personal tax return.
+- Schedule K-1: Prepared for each individual partner in a partnership, multi-member LLC, or LLC that’s elected S corp status, to be included with their personal tax return.

-Among the most important steps of business tax preparation is collecting pertinent financial information for your taxes.
-Having the following essential documents readily available will help to make filing your taxes less time-consuming:
+Among the most important steps of small business tax prep is collecting pertinent financial information.
+Having the following documents available (as applicable) will help to make filing your taxes less time-consuming.

-- Federal tax ID number, also known as an EIN
+- Federal tax ID number, also known as an Employer Identification Number (EIN)

 - Business Registry Number for Oregon